Skip to Content

 • References to Leave in the Regulations.
 The regulations refer to the 80 hours of paid sick leave available under the Act as “Paid Sick Leave” and refer to the new type of FMLA leave that is available under the Act as “Expanded FMLA Leave.”
 We use those terms in this Alert.

 • Work Must be Available.
-The regulations are crystal-clear that if an employer does not have work (including telework) for an employee to do, the employee cannot take Paid Sick Leave or Expanded FMLA Leave, even if the employee otherwise meets all the criteria to take the leave.
+The regulations are crystal clear that if an employer does not have work (including telework) for an employee to do, the employee cannot take Paid Sick Leave or Expanded FMLA Leave, even if the employee otherwise meets all the criteria to take the leave.
 In other words, leave can only be taken under the Act if the employee is supposed to be at work.

 • Telework.
 If an employee can telework, the employee cannot take leave under the Act.
 The regulations state that an employee is able to telework if: